nubificus/vaccel-docs/docs/user-guide/vm-example.md

 the path to `libvaccel.so` and the plugin to be used.
 In the pre-built rootfs we have included the `VSOCK` plugin, at `/opt/vaccel/lib/libvaccel-vsock.so`.
-All the env vars are set, except for the `VACCEL_VSOCK` parameter, which speficies the endpoint of the agent.
+All the env vars are set, except for the `VACCEL_VSOCK` parameter, which specifies the endpoint of the agent.
 Its default value is `vsock://2:2048`.
 Since we've setup the agent to listen to port `2048`, we're good to go.

 **Note**: _The Host's default `vsock_id` is `2`, that's why the guest only